 This type of policy covers you only for a period of one year.
 At the end of the year, the policy expires and has to be renewed again.

-A whole life policy is designed to cover you throughout your life.
-There is no specific term period and the policy stays in effect as long as the premiums are paid regularly.
+A whole life insurance policy is designed to cover you throughout your life.
+That is why it is also referred to as permanent life insurance.
+Unlike a term life insurance policy, there is no specific term period and the policy stays in effect as long as the premiums are paid regularly.

 It is the amount your beneficiary stands to receive in the event of your death.